tris203/hawtkeys.nvim/README.md

 [^1]: colemak / colemak-dh

+## 💻 Supported Versions

+This plugin supports stable and nightly. >0.9 at the time of writing.

 ## ✍️ Contributing

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.